iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 9.2.2
+- Fixed an issue with Weapon Cycle not equipping initial Main/Sub pairs correctly when switching from another job.

 Version 9.2.1
 - Adjusted the Weapon Cycle to load the first Main/Sub pair on file load.
 - Fixed a few issues with the aliases.